infinityworks/Policies/ISO-27001/technologyequipmentdisposal/readme.md

 ### Employee Purchase of Disposed Equipment

-- Equipment which is working, but reached the end of its useful life to Infinity Works Consulting, will be made available for purchase by employees.
+- Equipment which is working, but reached the end of its useful life to Infinity Works Consulting, will have it memory cleared/deleted and then made available for purchase by employees.
 - A lottery system will be used to determine who has the opportunity to purchase available equipment.
 - All equipment purchases must go through the lottery process.
 Employees cannot purchase their office computer directly or “reserve” a system.
 This ensures that all employees have an equal chance of obtaining equipment.
 - The Finance team will determine an appropriate cost for each item.
 - All purchases are final.
 No warranty or support will be provided with any equipment sold.
-- Any equipment not in working order or remaining from the lottery process will be donated or disposed of according to current environmental guidelines.
+- Any equipment not in working order or remaining from the lottery process will be donated or disposed of according to current environmental guidelines (following deletion of it memory).
 - Infinity Works Consulting will ensure that contracts are in place to donate or properly dispose of outdated technology assets.
 - Prior to leaving Infinity Works Consulting premises, all equipment must be removed from the ISO Fixed Asset Register.